laiyutong/AWS/Academy/Guided Lab/Introducing Amazon Elastic File System (Amazon EFS)/README.md

 33. Note the EC2PublicIP address, if it is displayed.<br>
 34. Exit the Details panel by choosing the X.<br>
 35. Open a terminal window, and change directory to the directory where the labsuser.pem file was downloaded by using the cd command.
     For example, if the labsuser.pem file was saved to your Downloads directory, run this command:<br>
-<code>cd ~/Downloads</code>
+<pre class="text">cd ~/Downloads</pre>